hizneway/atat/README.md

     poetry run python -m pytest

 Integration tests that use the hybrid cloud provider are skipped by default.
-To run these tests, add a `--hybrid` flag when running pytest:
+To run these tests, add a `--hybrid` flag and run the hybrid test file:

-    poetry run python -m pytest --hybrid
+    poetry run python -m pytest --hybrid tests/domain/cloud/test_hybrid_csp.py

+Note that running the hybrid tests requires that additional config values be set, outlined in the [Hybrid Configuration](#hybrid-configuration) section.

 This project also runs Javascript tests using jest.
 To run the Javascript tests: